SergiosVision/ugmk_test_app/README.md

-# Getting Started with Chart test app
+# Getting Started with UGMK-test-app

 ## Before starting a project